-DISCOVER THE SIGHTSEEINGS WITH YOUR OWN CAR!
+DISCOVER THE SIGHTS WITH YOUR OWN CAR!

 Want to discover Paros with ease and totally carefree?
 Rent a car with us at the best prices!
 Rent your car with us!

 Years later, in the 10th century BC, a Geometric settlement was erected in the same place.
 It once again continued being an important town till the Archaic Period.

-Private transfers: We recommend using an online pre-booked transfer service, which provides transfer by taxi, minibus or private VIP car and arranging a pickup directly from the port, airport or your hotel.
-Alternatively, there’s the option of arranging a pickup by a local driver directly at the following numbers: 0030 694 4540 556, 0030 694 4668 331, 0030 699 9450 800 or book your taxi online.
+Private transfers: We recommend using an online pre-booked transfer service, which provides transfer by taxi, minibus, or private VIP car and arranging a pickup directly from the port, airport, or your hotel.
+Alternatively, there’s the option of arranging a pickup by a local driver directly at the following numbers: 0030 694 4540 556, 0030 694 4668 331, 0030 699 9450 800, or booking your taxi online.